basho/basho_docs/content/riak/ts/1.3.0/using/configuring.md

 ### Maximum quanta

 Use `timeseries_query_max_quanta_span` to configure the maximum number of quanta that a query can span.
-The quanta relates to the table's quantum.
+You can read a definition of quanta [here](glossary quanta).

 ```
 timeseries_query_max_quanta_span = 3
 ```

-For example, if you set `quantum(time, 15, 'm')` in your Riak TS table, setting `timeseries_query_max_quanta_span` to '5' would allow a query to return results within a time span of 75 minutes.
+For example, if you set `QUANTUM(time, 15, 'm')` in your TS table, setting `timeseries_query_max_quanta_span` to '5' would allow a query to return results within a time span of 75 minutes.
 If a query has a larger time span, an error would be returned to the client and the query would not run.

 This option is intended to prevent excessively long-running queries that could affect the performance of the cluster.